 Legend has it that the King of Siam (now Thailand) would give white elephants to anyone who had displeased him, in the hopes that the high cost of handling the white animal would bankrupt them.

 Receiving a gift of a white elephant from a monarch was both a blessing and a curse.
 It was a blessing because the animal was sacred and a sign of the monarch’s favour.
 But it was also a curse because the holy animals weren’t allowed to be worked and required special, expensive food and housing.
 The unlucky recipient was left with an expensive-to-maintain animal he couldn’t give away or put to much practical use, making the elephant a financial burden.

 Today the term “white elephant” refers to an extravagant but impractical gift that’s more of a burden than anything else.
-The useless posession is also difficult to get rid of, which is where the modern-day Christmas swapping game takes its name.
+The useless possession is also difficult to get rid of, which is where the modern-day Christmas swapping gift exchange game takes its name.

-While White Elephant is fun, there are other similar gift-related games that are just as enjoyable but follow a different format.
+While the White Elephant game is fun, there are other similar gift exchange games that are just as enjoyable but follow a different format.
 As with White Elephant, you can change the rules as you deem fit, just make sure that you communicate them to your party guests.

 Guess the gift: There are a few ways to go about this, but we’ll stick to the two obvious ones.
 This is either limited to a person guessing what their gift is before opening it, or having the entire group taking a guess, with the winner receiving the gift.

-You can make it more difficult by wrapping the gift in a way that doesn’t make any sense and gives a false sense of what it is.
+You can make it more difficult by bring a wrapped gift that is wrapped in a way that doesn’t make any sense and gives a false sense of what it is.